 Can I travel with friends or family?

 Absolutely!
 We often have friends, relatives or couples travel together on our Work & Travel program.
-If you go solo, you're bound to meet other “working holiday makers” from around the world, one of the best parts of the program.
-Your orientation will take place in an upbeat office in the heart of Auckland, where there are many participants connecting with each other about travel plans, jobs and apartment hunting, and of course, using the free internet.
+If you go solo, you're bound to meet other working holiday participants from around the world, one of the best parts of the program.
+Your orientation will take place in an upbeat office in the heart of Auckland, where there are many participants connecting with each other about travel plans, jobs and apartment hunting, and of course using the free internet.